AdobeDocs/experience-manager-65.en/help/sites-authoring/author-environment-tools.md

   The component browser completely covers the page being edited.

-  To add a component to your page touch-and-hold the required component and move it towards the right - the component browser will close to show the page again - where you can position the component.
+  To add a component to your page, touch-and-hold the required component and move it towards the right - the component browser closes to show the page again - where you can position the component.

   ![ateat-04](assets/ateat-04.png)